tlklein/mongodb-crud-rest-api/README.md

 # Data Platform Project

-This project uses NodeJS, VUEJS and MongoDB.
-This is a summary of the project description.

-Project Goal: The project aims to expand an existing web application by adding new features and improving documentation. ​ The application follows a MEVN stack architecture (MongoDB, Express, VueJS, Node) and is a prototype implementation. ​

-Background: The application is a basic data platform developed for a non-profit organization in the Houston area. ​It is used by Community Health Workers (CHWs) to help clients with basic needs. ​ The application allows CHWs to enter client information, create events, and sign up clients for events. ​ The data for all organizations is stored in a single database, with each organization having its own instance of the application. ​

-Requirements:
+This is a web application development project completed as part of the CIS 4339 course.
+The project focuses on enhancing an existing application used by a Houston-area non-profit organization to improve its operations, resource planning, and user experience.

+## Project Overview
+The application, originally developed by previous students, is a data platform used by Community Health Workers (CHWs) to organize events, collect client data, and facilitate sign-ups for various services.
+This project expands upon the existing codebase by introducing new features and refining the application for better maintainability and usability.
+Key technologies: **MEVN Stack** (MongoDB, Express, Vue.js, Node.js).

+## Scope and Features

+### Key Enhancements
+1. **Transition to the Composition API**:
-- Update the code from Options API to Composition API. ​
+   - Refactor the codebase from the Vue Options API to the Composition API for improved maintainability and code organization.
-- Add user login capabilities with different roles (viewers and editors). ​
+2. **User Authentication and Role-Based Access Control**:
+   - Implement secure login functionality with hashed password storage.
+   - Role-based access control for two roles: Viewers and Editors.
+   - Tailor UI to dynamically display options based on user roles.
+3. **Integration of Services at the Data Layer**:
-- Implement CRUD functionality for services at the data layer. ​
+   - Add CRUD functionality for managing event services.
+   - Replace hardcoded service data with a dynamic system.
+   - Extend API endpoints for real-time service updates.
+4. **Dashboard Enhancement with Visualization**:
-- Extend the dashboard page with a pie or doughnut chart showing clients by zip code. ​
+   - Add Pie or Doughnut charts to visualize client distribution by zip code.

-Sprints:
-- Sprint 1: Create a Functional Specification Document
-- Sprint 2: Implement new features in the frontend using VueJS
-- Sprint 3: Expand the backend API, document the API, and create a presentation
-- Sprint 4: Peer evaluation of classmates' projects
+   - Dynamically fetch and display data from API endpoints.

+## Deliverables

+### Functional Deliverables
+- Secure user authentication and authorization.
+- Service management features for CRUD operations.
+- Enhanced dashboard with dynamic data visualization.

+### UI Deliverables
+- User-friendly login page and navigation elements.
+- Service management pages with intuitive forms.
+- Chart components for dashboard visualization.

+### Documentation
+- Use case diagrams for core features.
+- User flow diagrams for authentication and event services.
+- Timeline and project schedule for development milestones.

 ## Team Members
 The current iteration is based on development done by:
 * Joanna Macedo, Trinity Klein, and Maria Abejide in Spring 2024
 * Jeremy Griffith and Edwin Charly in Spring of 2023
-* Elliot Farmer Garcia, Agatha	Molski and Chris Blanco in Fall of 2022.
+* Elliot Farmer Garcia, Agatha	Molski, and Chris Blanco in the Fall of 2022.

-# Data Platform Project Setup
+## Data Platform Project Setup

-## Backend Node Application
+### Backend Node Application
 ```
 cd backend
 ```
-Follow instructions in backend README for setup and running as a local instance.
+Follow instructions in the backend README for setup and running as a local instance.

 ## Frontend Vue 3 Application
 ```